-The demo does not show the maximum load a cluster configuration can handle.
+The demonstration application does not show the maximum load a cluster configuration can handle.

-10.1.
+12.1.
 SET UP THE DEMONSTRATION

-The following procedure summarizes how set up and start the demonstration.
+The following procedure summarizes how to set up and start the demonstration.
 These steps will then be explained in further detail.
-Once the demo is running, refer to Section 10.3, "Interact with the Demonstration".
+Once the demonstration is running, refer to Section 12.3, "Interact with the demonstration".